raissalkp/NFC-Enabled-Student-Card-System/README.md

 1.  **Environment Preparation**: Ensure Python 3.x is installed on your system, along with all necessary libraries listed in the `requirements.txt` file (assumed to be included in your project repository).

-2.  **Hardware Connections**: Connect your NFC/RFID reader and I2C LCD display to your Raspberry Pi or similar device according to the provided schematics or connection guide.
+2.  **Hardware Connections**: Connect your NFC/RFID reader and I2C LCD display to your Raspberry Pi or similar device according to the provided schematics.

-3.  **Running the Main Application**: Navigate to the project directory and execute the `main.py` script to initiate the access control, attendance tracking and adding a student systems:
+3.  **Running the Main Application**: Navigate to the project directory and execute the `main.py` script to initiate the access control, attendance tracking and adding a student to the system:
 `python main.py`
 4. **Running the Top-Up Application**: Navigate to the project directory and execute the `top_up.py` script to initiate the top up of the balance:`python top_up.py`